wing5wong/artisan-whs-static/source/_events/2021-07-29_whanganui-secondary-school-dodgeball.md

 This is a mixed teams tournament with 6 players per team (Year 9-13) and a minimum of 2 girls.
 Each school can only have up to 4 teams so first in first served.
 Rules about the tournament will be on the Te Mana Gym Notice Board.

-Entries will CLOSE this Friday, 30 July.
+Entries will CLOSE Friday, 30 July.

 If you have any questions please come and see Miss Morgan in the Te Wehi Gym Office.